 Dogs shed their coat’s top layer roughly every 21 days.
 When this happens, the dander is loose and circulates the air.
 They’ll end up attaching to walls, linen, furniture and well, mostly everything.
 This is really the source of the problem for most people.

-A dog breed with a low-shedding coat produces much less dander than one that frequently sheds.
+That being said, a dog breed with a low-shedding coat produces much less dander than one that frequently sheds.
 This is the basis and logic of how we determine which breeds are “hypoallergenic dog breeds.”

 Small Hypoallergenic Dogs

-Note: For your convenience, The Smart Canine has compiled a list of 55 low-shedding and non-shedding dog breeds.
+Note: For your convenience, The Smart Canine has compiled a list of 57 low-shedding and non-shedding dog breeds.
 We’ve categorized them by size: small, medium and large dog breeds.

 We classified small dogs as breeds between 5 to 22 pounds.
 With one of these amazing small dogs, you’ll have the ultimate hypoallergenic lap dog.
 Never again will you experience uncontrollable sneezing while holding your dog.

-RECOMMENDED: All 65 Recognized Small Dog Breeds
+RECOMMENDED: All 65 Small Dog Breeds

-55. Yorkshire Terrier
+1. Yorkshire Terrier

-Highlights: Affectionate, Lively, Tomboy-ish.
+Highlights: Loving, Lively, Tomboy-ish

 The “Yorkie” was developed in Yorkshire (England) during the heat of the cotton mill boom.
 Originally, they were used to track and hunt down pesty rats in these clothing mills.
 Don’t let their size fool you, they’re skilled hunting dogs!

-RECOMMENDED: 19 Most Bizarre Terrier Mixes
+RECOMMENDED: 31 Terrific Terrier Mixes

-54. Miniature Schnauzer
+2. Miniature Schnauzer

-Highlights: Friendly, Obedient, Intelligent.
+Highlights: Friendly, Obedient, Smart

-The Miniature Schnauzer is the smallest version of the famed Standard Schnauzer.
+The Miniature Schnauzer is the smallest variation of the famed Standard Schnauzer.
 This German dog breed came into existence by breeding the Schnauzer with a combination of the Affenpinscher, Miniature Pinscher and Toy Poodle.

-53. Shih Tzu
+3. Shih Tzu

-Highlights: Loyal, Playful, Social.
+Highlights: Loyal, Playful, Social